Adamant-im/AIPs/AIPS/aip-17.md

 ## Specification

-This AIP introduces the concept of message reactions in ADAMANT Messenger apps.
-Reactions allow users to respond to specific messages using emoji-based expressions.

 When a user wishes to react to a specific message, the client must send ADM rich message as described in [AIP-5](https://aips.adamant.im/AIPS/aip-5) and include a new field called `reactto_id` in the message structure.
-See syntax below.
+See the syntax below.

 ## Syntax

 According to AIP-5, field `transaction.asset.chat.message` must contain *encrypted stringified* JSON.
 For reactions, this JSON includes `reactto_id` and `react_message`, representing the chosen emoji reaction.

-Below shown structure of `message` object:
+Below is shown structure of the `message` object:

 ````
 {